 First things first: every author needs a book proofreader.
 No matter how many times you’ve read and re-read your book, I can guarantee you’ve missed mistakes because:

 Please keep in mind that it is the proofreader’s job to check a manuscript that has already been carefully edited.
 The proofreader does not undertake any editing; that is down to the copy editor.
-The proofreader should find only a few mistakes that have slipped through the net.
+When I proofread, I expect to find only a few mistakes that have slipped through the net.
 If your book contains more than the odd mistake, you need to commission copy-editing rather than proofreading.